traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise05e.calc-vs-flex-grow-for-height-on-tabs.answers.md

-Part 2 / Build the Tabs using flex-col to grow the height automatically
+     / Build the Tabs using flex-col to grow the height automatically
 -----------------------------------------------------------------------
  1. Setup the Page
     a.
 Generate the component:                Call it TabGroupUsingFlexColHeightPage